junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

 The hustle and bustle of the city is blocked out the moment they walk into the green space of Central Park.
-Ten minutes in, and they almost forget they are still in the middle of the most abustle cities in the world.
+Ten minutes in, and they almost forget they are still in the middle of the most bustling cities in the world.

-People are jogging, or running, or walking dogs.
+People are jogging, running, or walking dogs.
 In a plaza, a group of opera singers are rehearsing maybe some grand performances in the future.
-Artists set up sketch stands by the roadside, painting the view onto white papers.
+Artists set up sketch stands by the roadside, painting the view onto white paper.
 Tourists with heavy backpacks take photos of everything -- pinecones falling from the trees, commemorative sculptures of historical figures, cute dogs passing by, landmarks of the city.
-With the tree crowns covering the sky, even the highest skyscrapers of Manhattan is out of view.
+With the tree crowns covering the sky, even the highest skyscrapers of Manhattan are out of view.

 Dean sniffs the air long and slow.

 The air smells green and fresh.

 "Do you sometimes think nothing bad can happen in places like this?"
-Dean can't help asking.
+Dean can't help but ask.
 "It's like, places like this are too bright and happy to be intruded by dark, nasty monsters.
-Monsters are in caves and undergrounds, the dark places under the bed or in closets, they'd never come to beautiful sunshine places like this."
+Monsters are in caves and underground, the dark places under the bed or in closets, they'd never come to beautiful sunshine places like this."

 "I certainly hope that is true."
 Cas nods.

 They walk past the crowds, taking a short cut through the underpass in Bethesda Terrace.
 The fountain splashes under the bright sun, an angel statue standing on the very top.
 Not many people around the fountain today, only a couple of old people strolling slowly.
 A busker is singing some beautiful folk songs with a weathered guitar.
-Cas leaves a twenty dollar bill in his opened guitar box.
+Cas leaves a twenty-dollar bill in his open guitar box.

 "That's Hannah," Cas points at the angel statue on the fountain when they pass it.
 "I know her."

 "What, really?
 A real angel?"
 Dean takes a second look at the statue.
-The female figure looks more human than any angel he came to know in the past few years, wearing a long silky robe instead of in any suits.
-A pair of wings stretch elegantly from her shoulder blades.
+The female figure looks more human than any angel he came to know in the past few years, wearing a long silky robe instead of a suit.
+A pair of wings stretches elegantly from her shoulder blades.
 She looks down at people passing by the fountain with a look of compassionate tenderness.

 "No harp or halo?"
 Dean jokes.